AvtsVivek/AspNetCoreSecurityTuts/src/exercises/220620-WebAppCallApiWithJwtPolicy/ReadMe.md

 # Web App calls and gets data from a secured Web Api using JWT tokens.

-- In this example, the JWT got will be stored in the session, then reused for the rest of the session.
+- In this example, We will apply policy based authorization.
 - So first configure session middle ware the service.
 ```cs
 app.UseSession();